 All students in the WMCC Nursing program must be able to perform diverse, complex, and specific functions and skills.
-Technical and professional standards for nursing are essential duties which speak to a student's ability to participate and be successful in the nursing program.
-These attributes include but are not limited to personal and professional skills, physical agility, medical safety and other requirements that individuals must possess in order to be eligible for satisfactory completion of the program of study as well as for the desired field of nursing.
-The qualifications established by the faculty include but are not limited to the following essential technical standards:
+Technical and professional standards for nursing are essential duties, which speak to a student's ability to participate and be successful in the nursing program.
+WMCC must ensure that patient safety is not compromised by students during learning experiences.
+Therefore, the student is expected to demonstrate emotional stability and exercise sound judgment, accept direction and guidance from a supervisor or faculty member and establish rapport and appropriate interpersonal relationships with peers, staff and patients and their families.